Public Education Updates

 Safe Medicine Disposal

 The first alternative to flushing medications down the toilet is to locate a community drug take-back or collection program in your area.
-If there is not a program available then it is recommended to dispose of medications in the trash.
+If there is not a program available then it is recommended to dispose of medications in the trash mixed with additives so they can't be consumed.
 Click on the following links to learn more.Next DEA Drug Collection Event April 27, 2013

 - Find a location near you